pbamma/Yelp/README.md

 # Bonus points

-Persist the search results locally for offline access.
+- Persist the search results locally for offline access.
+- Show a detail view of a business